AlexVictorr/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13-unique takes a list of words as input and prints only words that appear exactly once.
 Input format: One line, one word.
 Output format: One line, one word.
 Words should be sorted.
-14-findthatword Displays lines containing the pattern “root” from the file /etc/passwd 15-countthatword Displays lines containing the pattern “root” from the file /etc/passwd
+14-findthatword Displays lines containing the pattern “root” from the file /etc/passwd 15-countthatword Displays lines containing the pattern “root” from the file /etc/passwd 16-whatsnext Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.